 It’s in your best interest to keep track of the trips you take to visit healthcare providers and attend independent medical examinations.
 Use a journal to record the dates and distances traveled for each of these appointments.
 This is the only way to ensure you are fairly compensated for the miles you’ve traveled as part of your recovery.

 Have you been injured at work?
 If so, the experienced attorneys at Armstrong & Vaught, P.L.C. can help.
 We help injured workers recover every dollar of compensation they are owed through the workers’ compensation system.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.